 Many people who were affected by asbestos exposure during 9/11 may not even know they’ve developed an asbestos-related illness yet.
 In many cases, asbestos illnesses can take anywhere from 20 to 50 years before the first symptoms begin to surface, although sometimes the deadly disease presents itself much sooner.

 According to a 2015 report published by USA Today, over 1,700 people have already passed away from illnesses connected to the aftermath of 9/11.

 Study Says People are Dying Earlier Than Average

 Mesothelioma is one of the many illnesses that was found during a study performed by The World Trade Center Health.
 The study also indicates that some people died much earlier than that average time span that mesothelioma takes to develop.

 Experts predict more people involved in Ground Zero will develop an asbestos-related disease in the future.
-In turn, advocates for those affected during 9/11 rescue and cleanup efforts are urging lawmakers to extend the James Zadroga 9/11 Health and Compensation Act, which expired on September 30, 2015.
+In turn, advocates for those affected during the 9/11 rescue and cleanup efforts are urging lawmakers to extend the James Zadroga 9/11 Health and Compensation Act, which expired on September 30, 2015.

 Additional Help and Resources for Asbestos Victims

 Keep in mind that you may qualify for significant compensation if you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis.
-Remember to fill out our form to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 If need additional assistance or have any questions, feel free to contact us at 800-793-4540.